Julie de Carneilhan (film)

 Julie de Carneilhan is a 1950 French drama film directed by Jacques Manuel and starring Edwige Feuillère, Pierre Brasseur and Jacques Dumesnil.
 It is an adaptation of the 1941 novel of the same title by Colette.
 The film's sets were designed by the art director René Moulaert.

+Synopsis

+Julie de Carneilhan is divorced from her husband who he she still loves.
+He has married a second wife, a wealthy woman, and pursued a career in politics.
+He dreams up a scheme for him and Julie to extract money from his wife who holds the purse strings in the relationship.